 The IWV SGMA model was calibrated in three phases.
 The general approach has been to adjust the values of selected hydrogeologic parameters using manual and automated calibration processes until the model’s simulated results are consistent with observed historic trends in IWV and the El Paso sub-basin.
 The flow model was calibrated in two stages, steady state and transient, with comparisons made to observed water levels and water budgets in both cases.
 The calibration methods and results were reviewed and approved by the IWV TAC and its Model Ad-Hoc Committee during a series of meetings held in 2018 and 2019.

 The steady-state groundwater flow model represents hydrologic conditions before large-scale groundwater pumping began in 1921.
 This model is calibrated to steady-state water levels measured in 132 wells in IWV in 1920 and four wells in the El Paso sub-basin.
 Pre-development water levels are not available in El Paso sub-basin, so recent stable water levels are used instead.
-During calibration, the values of two model parameters were varied: (1) horizontal hydraulic conductivity of the six model layers and (2) hydraulic characteristic (fault transmissivity divided by barrier width) of the two major faults included in the model.
+During calibration, the values of two model parameters were varied: (1) horizontal hydraulic conductivity of the six model layers, and (2) hydraulic characteristics (fault transmissivity divided by barrier width) of the two major faults included in the model.
 These parameters were chosen because in general they have significant effects on simulated water levels and because measurements of their values in IWV are limited and therefore are considered more uncertain than other parameters.
 Ranges of hydraulic conductivity were developed for the four primary subsurface hydrogeologic units in the valley by Brown and Caldwell (2009).
 The ranges of the parameters used for calibration and their calibrated values are described in Appendix 3-F. The results of calibration show that the steady-state flow model provides a good simulation of observed water levels in IWV (Figure 3-15).
 The mean absolute error (MAE) between simulated and observed water levels is 6 feet.
 The relative error in water levels, which is the MAE divided by the range in observed water levels, is 0.84 percent, which is well below the 10-percent threshold that is generally considered an acceptable maximum relative error for predictive models.